David-Francis-Effiong/web-fundamentals-checkpoint/README.md

  3) Why did you choose to learn web development?
 In this section, I mentioned my choice to be a web developer because of its high demand, creative freedom, and flexible career paths, whether in startups, remote work, or freelancing.

-In summary, therefore, the web and web development is a field that rewards continuous learning, allowing one to turn ideas into real-world projects
+In summary, therefore, web and web development is a field that rewards continuous learning, allowing one to turn ideas into real-world projects